Moving to Virginia? Beginning after the deadline? Starting mid-year?

-No matter what the circumstances, get complete and accurate information about all homeschooling options before you contact local officials.
+No matter what the circumstances, get complete and accurate information about all homeschooling options before you begin contacting local officials.
 Local school divisions will gladly give you information, but may add policies beyond the requirements of the law, or be unfamiliar with recent legislative changes.
 By being well informed, you’ll know what to expect and be better prepared to make important decisions.

 Virginia statute §22.1-254.1 (B) states:* “Any parent who moves into a school division or begins home instruction after the school year has begun shall notify the division superintendent of his intentions to provide home instruction as soon as practicable and shall thereafter comply with the requirements of this section within thirty days of such notice.”

-- Know the law!
 This is a critical step in the withdrawal process.
 When you know the law, you will have confidence when notifying your division superintendent.
 Visit the law section of the HEAV website for complete information, links to the actual statute, and tips on what you need to know.
 For a comprehensive overview, be sure to view the Law Flowchart.

 - Show evidence of a high school diploma (attach a copy of your diploma or transcript, or higher degree), or

 - Submit your Virginia teacher certification if you are a teacher, (attach documentation) or

 - Provide evidence of acceptance by a correspondence course or a distance-learning program (attach receipt for payment or confirmation letter), or